 • A specialist provider - to deliver support

 But we are an ‘active landlord’ - we provide more than just a home.
-Residents in our Housing First homes have access to the services we offer to every one of our residents, including tenancy and benefits support advice, our employment and training service and a dedicated housing officer to ensure continuity of service.
+Residents in our Housing First homes have access to the services we offer to every one of our residents, including tenancy and benefits support advice, our employment and skills service and a dedicated locality officer to ensure continuity of service.

 When writing our corporate strategy for 2019 to 2024, it became clear that we needed to do more to use our influence and reach to support the most vulnerable in society.